01Follow the Employer's Instructions

 Depending on your word processing software, you may be able to File, Print to PDF, to save your documents as a PDF.
 If not, there are free programs you can use to convert a file to a PDF.

 A PDF file retains the format of your resume and letter, so the recipient will see them as you wrote them when they open the file(s) you send.

 Use your name as the file name, so the employer knows whose resume and cover letter it is, i.e., janedoeresume.doc and janedoecoverletter.doc.

-03How to Include a Subject Line in an Email Message
+03Be Sure to Include a Subject Line in the Email Message

 The subject line is one of the most important parts of the email messages you send to apply for jobs.
 If you don't include one, your message may not even get opened.